janelia-flyem/flyem-conda-recipes/README.md

 $ conda install -n base -c flyem-forge -c conda-forge publish-conda-stack
 ```

-Then use it to build one or more of the recipes listed in `flyem-recipe-specs.yaml`:
+Then use it to build one or more of the recipes listed in `flyem-recipe-specs.yaml`.
+For instance, here's how to build `dvid`, `libdvid-cpp`, and `neuclease`:

 ```
 $ conda activate base